arabnejad/FabCovidSim/README.md

 Edeling, Wouter and Hamid, Arabnejad and Sinclair, Robert and Suleimenova, Diana and Gopalakrishnan, Krishnakumar and Bosak, Bartosz and Groen, Derek and Mahmood, Imran and Crommelin, Daan and Coveney, Peter, *The Impact of Uncertainty on Predictions of the CovidSim Epidemiological Code*, 2020.

 Running this file will require you to checkout the `CovidSim` branch of EasyVVUQ.
-We will go through the script step by step.
-First:
+We will go through the script step by step, which starts with the initial iteration of the dimension-adaptive sampler

+### Initial iteration ###

 ```python
 output_columns = ["cumDeath"]